Clonakilty, Co Cork

 Galley Head lighthouse station is close to the award winning village of Clonakilty.
 This vibrant market town is must see for tourists.
 Guests can enjoy a wide range of activities from dolphin and whale watching, surfing at Inchydoney Blue Flag Beach or a historical walking tour of Clonakilty.
 The houses are also within easy reach of Cork City and Airport.
 (40 km)

 A contribution towards light and heat is applied to all bookings.
 As a not for profit organisation, this fee makes a significant contribution to energy costs.
-It is our aim to reduce our energy consumption at all self catering holiday homes and encourage guests to reuse, reduce, recyle.
+It is our aim to reduce our energy consumption at all self catering properties and encourage guests to reuse, reduce, recyle.

 The station was built in 1875, during the heyday of lighthouse building, and within twenty years of its closest neighbours at Old Head of Kinsale and Fastnet.
 The lighthouse displays an unusual landward arc of light because, it is said, the Sultan of Turkey asked to be able to see it from nearby Castle Freke at Rosscarbery whle on a visit there.
 The house at Castle Freke, abandoned in 1952, can now be seen from Galley as a gothic ruin.